Conducting Market Research

 - Putting that information to good use in your business

-Knowing what information you want to find through your research is very important, otherwise you won’t know whether your research has been useful or not.
-It’s not always enough to ask whether they like your product or service, liking doesn’t necessarily mean they’ll commit to purchase.
+Knowing what information you want to find through your research is very important, otherwise you will not know whether your research has been useful or not.
+It is not always enough to ask whether they like your product or service, as liking does not necessarily mean they will commit to purchase.
 Delve a little deeper and try asking things like:

 What features do you look for when purchasing _____?